Shoulder Fracture Treatment in Chillicothe, OH

 Of course, each patient is different and will require different treatment based on their specific conditions.
 When helping patients suffering from shoulder fractures, the goal is to reduce pain, heal the shoulder and restore proper function.
 Dr. Brian Cohen is a specialist in the field with decades of experience in orthopedics.
 He is a member of the American Academy of Orthopedic Surgeons and the American Orthopedic Society of Sports Medicine, and is board certified in Orthopedic Surgery.

 With the right treatment performed by an experienced orthopedic surgeon, patients can recover faster with the goal to return to their previous level of function with comfort and confidence.
-If you have shoulder pain, whether it is a fracture or another problem, schedule a consultation in Columbus, Ohio, with orthopedic surgeon Dr. Brian Cohen.
+If you have shoulder pain, whether it is a fracture or another problem, schedule a consultation with orthopedic surgeon Dr. Brian Cohen.